ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We have worked with basic data types like numbers, characters and [strings]{.str} already.
+We have worked with basic data types like numbers, characters and [strings] already.
 Often it makes sense to join some variables of these basic data types to more complex entities.
 Assume you want to build an online store to sell computers, and you want to build a database for them.
 The database should contain the most important data